alexey-v-paramonov/sc_website/content/en/advantages/relays.md

 description: "Expand your radio's reach with strategically placed relay servers around the world.
 Improve listening quality and reduce latency for your international audience."
 ---

-Repeaters can pick up the audio stream from other Internet radio stations and you can put them on the air at a certain time using the scehduler.
+Repeaters can pick up the audio stream from other Internet radio stations and you can put them on the air at a certain time using the scheduler.